Genesis Transport

-Genesis Transport Service, Inc., is a provincial bus company in the Philippines, operating routes connecting Metro Manila to Central Luzon and Northern Luzon.
+Genesis Transport Service, Inc. (GTSI), also known as Genesis Transport Services, Inc., Genesis Transport Corporation and Genesis Group of Companies, is a provincial bus company in the Philippines, operating routes connecting Metro Manila to Central Luzon and Northern Luzon.

 Etymology and logo

 The name of the bus company Genesis is a biblical word meaning "the beginning".

 Half of the letter "G" in its logo shows the Philippine map, representing the center of the company's operations.

 History

-Genesis started its operations in December 1991, with a shuttle bus between Paskuhan village and the malls in Metro Manila.
+Genesis started its operations in December 7, 1991, with a shuttle bus between Paskuhan Village in San Fernando, Pampanga and the malls in Metro Manila.
 From there, it grew to owning three buses, which it operated with a crew of six people, and two partners.
 In 2007, Genesis Transport had a total of 300 buses, servicing routes to key destinations in Central Luzon; including Tarlac, Bataan, Cabanatuan, Aurora, and Baguio.

 In 2009, the company was one of the sponsors of the 5th Philippine Bird Festival in Bataan.

+On September 13, 2025, Genesis launched their interprovincial premium P2P service between Clark International Airport and Balanga, Bataan.
+On February 12, 2026, Genesis launched their hybrid electric vehicles plies their route between PITX and Balanga.
+On March 17, Genesis also launched their route between PITX and Clark International Airport via Ninoy Aquino International Airport Terminal 3.

 Subsidiaries

-Manila Genesis Charters & Tours, Inc.
+Manila Genesis Charters & Tours

 In 2006, Genesis Transport established a new subsidiary, Manila Genesis Charters & Tours, Inc., as a Philippine corporation duly registered with the Securities and Exchange Commission.
 The company offers chartered tourist and shuttle services within the Clark Special Economic Zone in Pampanga.